Who makes the Wellex Implant?

 During the procedure, your chief surgeon will be assisted by an additional certified orthopedic spine surgeon, surgical nurse, scrub nurses, and the anesthesiologist.

 Either your primary care physician or your specialist should do a pre-operative evaluation within three months of the surgery.
 If you find it more convenient we can do the preoperative evaluation at the MySpine Center.
 Additional time is required to allow for lab work to be performed.
 Doing the preoperative evaluation at the MySpine Center carries the risk that the medical will not approve you for The My Spine Center Procedure.
 Other treatment options would be available in that case.
 Your patient coordinator will communicate to you any additional preparations needed prior to The My Spine Center Procedure.

 Why do I need to get an MRI, CAT Scan or an X-ray before I have the procedure done?

 The MRI is the most reliable study for spinal problems since you can actually see the nerve roots and all the causes of pain and/or dysfunction.
-Since you are travelling from far away the more information we have prior to your arrival the better your outcome will be.
+Since you are traveling from far away, the more information we have prior to your arrival, the better your outcome will be.
 We need an MRI to approve you for the procedure.
 It is possible to perform the MRI here on the day prior to your surgery.
 However, you run the risk of not being a candidate for the procedure.
 Further details can be discussed with your patient care coordinator.